HomePolitics and Current AffairsYogi intervenes to avoid probable faceoff between IAS and IPS lobby

 However, in the remaining seven districts of Agra, Ghaziabad, Kanpur, Lucknow, Noida, Prayagraj and Varanasi, police commissioners were to do the needful.

-This order is said to have irked IPS officers, who approached chief minister and convinced him to revoke the order.
+This order is said to have irked IPS officers, who approached and convinced him to revoke the order.

 Sources said that the top brass of police took this as an act of one-upmanship of IAS lobby.
-Top officials met chief minister personally and requested for change in the order.
+Top officials met chief Yogi Adityanath personally and requested for change in the order.
 Yogi obliged them by taking immediate action.

 “How can SP or SSP be ignored when directly controls the law and order situation in district?
 If anything goes wrong, he is made accountable.
 He should be then given value also,” argues a senior police official.